Uplink Performance of Cell-Free Massive MIMO with Multi-Antenna Users Over Jointly-Correlated Rayleigh Fading Channels: Four Signal Processing Schemes

-In CF mMIMO systems, all APs are connected via fronthaul connections to the CPU.
-As shown in \cite{[162]}, four levels of AP cooperation are investigated in the multi-antenna APs/single-antenna UEs scenario.
-In this section, we expand four levels of AP cooperation to the multi-antenna UEs scenario and analyze SE performance for different levels.
-To better distinguish the differences between four implementations clearly, the comparison of four levels investigated below is shown as Fig. \ref{Four_Levels}.
+Due to the versatile network topology of CF mMIMO, four signal processing schemes were investigated in \cite{[162]} with the multi-antenna APs/single-antenna UEs scenario, depending on the required performance and complexity tradeoff.
+To the best of the authors' knowledge, recent works for UL analysis of CF mMIMO with multi-antenna UEs \cite{113,8901451,8811486}, consider the classical processing structure of CF mMIMO (so-called ``Level 2" in \cite{[162]}).
+So it is undoubtedly vital to investigate other processing schemes with multi-antenna UEs to provide important results and insights for practical CF mMIMO systems.
+To better distinguish the differences between four implementations clearly, the comparison of four levels investigated below is shown as Fig. \ref{Four_Levels} (we follow the naming principle in \cite{[162]}).